mori-cyber/PyDeploy/my_personal_project/readme.md

         - [ ]  country
         - [ ]  password
         - [ ]  join_time
-    - [ ]  Create PyDantic classes to validate all properties in register and login steps
+    - [ ]  Create PyDantic classes to validate all properties in the register and login steps
     - [ ]  Add register and login form in templates (Front-end)
-        - [ ]  Add 2 fields for password:
+        - [ ]  Add 2 fields for the password:
             - [ ]  Password
             - [ ]  Confirm password
-    - [ ]  Add register and login functions contains `GET` and `POST` methods in app (Back-end)
+    - [ ]  Add register and login functions containing `GET` and `POST` methods in app (Back-end)
-        - [ ]  Compare password and confirm password values to make sure they are equal
+        - [ ]  Compare passwords and confirm password values to make sure they are equal
         - [ ]  At the registration step, make sure that the username has not been used before
     - [ ]  Hash password using bcrypt